sylron97/EPL_Predictor/README.md

-Prediction Model for the English Premier League Season 2023-2024
+**EPL Predictor: Forecasting the Outcomes of Premier League Matches for The Premier League Season 2023-2024**

 Created a Prediction Model to predict results of every match for the English Premier League Season 2023-2024 with Historical Data used from 2000-2001 Season to 2022-2023 Season.